Shai Navot: After the 2020 election

 In November 2020, at TOP's first AGM after the election, Geoff Simmons resigned as leader of The Opportunities Party and Navot became party leader.
 TOP have announced that they intend to contest the 2023 New Zealand general election.

 In December 2020, Navot launched a petition with The Opportunities Party to declare a housing emergency, saying, "The Labour Party has just achieved its best-ever election result in 50 years, and they are the first party to govern alone since MMP was brought in.
 Despite this huge mandate they are showing political weakness over one of the most pressing issues of our time and one that affects all New Zealanders.
 It's not good enough."

+2023 election

+During the 2023 New Zealand general election, Navot stood as The Opportunities Party's candidate in Upper Harbour.
+She ranked fifth on the party list.
+Navot came sixth place, with 1,109 votes.
+TOP received 2.22% of the party vote, below the five percent threshold needed to enter Parliament.

 Personal life

 Navot attended Carmel College.
 Navot began studying towards a Master of Public Policy at University of Auckland in 2017, and will continue this study in 2020.

 Navot worked for seven years as a lawyer in both civil litigation and criminal prosecution.
 Navot initially specialised in pursuing weathertightness claims in the High Court on behalf of the Ministry of Education, and subsequently became a Crown prosecutor in June 2013, where she remained until September 2019.
 As part of the Crown Specialist team in Auckland, Navot advised on and conducted prosecutions on behalf of various government departments and acted as Crown counsel in criminal prosecutions, including conducting jury trials as lead counsel for the Crown.